QA Course

 The purpose of the orientation interview is to answer all of your questions and see if the profession is right for you.
 The interview allows you to find out all the questions, to understand "Is it mine?", "Can I do it?", to weigh all the pros and cons.

-To make it easier to find an answer to this question, you need to do a small task beforehand.
+To make it easier to find an answer to this question, you need to do a small preliminary test.
 At the same time it will help you assess the format of the education.

 So I should already know something about software testing or IT?